Everything-AI/VANI-Personal-Assistant/README.md

 - Displaying weather forcast for any place (**Weather Forcast at/in..**)
 - Opening any other site on browser

-The model was made not to store any data on database so it is better thamn its rival counterparts.

 ## Requirement Specifications

 1. Computer System to run application on, with dependencies: